ATD 1-LAW

 False

-What are the three types of risks that are insurable?
+Outline three(3) types of risks that are insurable.

 A sudden and unexpected event that results in damage to an asset and the resultant damage from failure of the asset that can be claimed under and insurance policy.